Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Results and Discussion: Task 3 - Feature-based Statistical Optimization Case Studies

-We have shown that PCNN can predict weave patterns or material sequences with high accuracy, and feature-based optimization could enhance the overall modulus of woven composite models.
+We have shown that PCNN can predict weave patterns or material sequences with high accuracy, and feature-based optimization can enhance the overall modulus of woven composite models.
 The proposed optimization strategy can be combined with PCNN to determine the optimal woven composite architecture even at the initial design stage.
 For example, to design a woven composite model, we assume there are two materials to choose from for each yarn.
 We can use any weave pattern to find the woven composite with the highest overall modulus.
-To find out the optimal design, we can follow the steps below: \begin{enumerate} \item Determine the optimal material sequence through feature-based optimization strategy, follow the same procedure as shown in Section~\ref{sec:mat_stat_feature} and Section~\ref{sec:regress_feature}. \item Pick the maximum in-plane modulus ($E_1$, $E_2$, $G_{12}$) within a reasonable range, choose the material sequence vector determined in Step 1, then use PCNN to predict the weave pattern. \item After obtaining the weave pattern, further utilize a feature-based optimization strategy to optimize the weave pattern to achieve the optimal woven composite designs. \end{enumerate}
+To determine the optimal design, we can follow the steps below: \begin{enumerate} \item Determine the optimal material sequence through the feature-based optimization strategy, then follow the procedure described in Section~\ref{sec:mat_stat_feature} and Section~\ref{sec:regress_feature}. \item Pick the maximum in-plane modulus ($E_1$, $E_2$, $G_{12}$) within a reasonable range, choose the material sequence vector determined in Step 1, then use PCNN to predict the weave pattern. \item After obtaining the weave pattern, further utilize a feature-based optimization strategy to optimize the weave pattern to achieve the optimal woven composite designs. \end{enumerate}